jennyfothergill/hpc-intro/_episodes/10-hpc-intro.md

 ## Jargon Busting Presentation

-node, core,
-serial, parallel
-hpc, cluster, supercomputer
-server

 Open the [HPC Jargon Buster]({{ site.url }}{{ site.baseurl }}/files/jargon.html#p1)
 in a new tab.
 To present the content, press `C` to open a **c**lone in a separate window, then press `P` to toggle **p**resentation mode.

-Individual computers that compose a cluster are typically called _nodes_ (although you will also hear people call them _servers_, _computers_ and _machines_).

 {% include links.md %}